 Collaborative consortia of applicants (academics, SMEs, patient organizations) and the involved industry partners will address the challenges and provide solutions.
 It is expected that the creation of new RDR partnerships will enable access to scientific and technological innovations emerging from SMEs and academic research groups for industry and provide a facilitated pathway for academics to exploit their research.

-In order to initiate exchanges and/or formation of collaborative consortia of applicants to the call, a Networking Event will be organized in which the challenges will be presented and pre-arranged bilateral/multilateral networking meetings will be organized between potential applicants (academia, SMEs, patient organizations) and the involved industry partners that identified the challenges.
+In order to initiate exchanges and/or formation of collaborative consortia of applicants to the call, a Networking Event has been organized in which the challenges have been presented and pre-arranged bilateral/multilateral networking meetings took place between potential applicants (academia, SMEs, patient organizations) and the involved industry partners that identified the challenges.

 It foresees selection, evaluation and funding of projects in a 2-stage process.
 Challenges must be solvable in a short time period of 30 months with first milestones/deliverables at M18.